-With the official start to summer approaching, June 21, 2014, nations across the globe are preparing to celebrate the transition of the seasons.
+Summer officially kicks off on Monday, June 20, and nations across the globe will celebrate the transition of the seasons.

 1. The Summer Solstice Festival